Unity-Technologies/com.unity.multiplayer.samples.coop/README.md

 > Checkout our Photon-Realtime setup guide, here:
 > [Boss Room Photon Setup Guide](Documentation/Photon-Realtime/Readme.md)

 Alternatively you can use Port Forwarding.
 The wonderful https://portforward.com/ site has guides on how to enable port forwarding on a huge number of routers.
-BossRoom uses `UDP` and needs a `9998` external port to be open.
+Boss Room uses `UDP` and needs a `9998` external port to be open.

 ------------------------------------------